-- 1) The first stage: Planning and initiation. - At this stage it starts with project administration preparations such as preliminary design, site selection, market opportunity viewing. - 2) Second stage: Feasibility. - Conducting market opportunity studies, project financing feasibility, planning adjusted to local government regulations. - 3) Third stage: Commitment. - Applying for building permits, buying land, marketing - 4) Stage four: Construction. - At this stage it starts with the tender of construction work with partners or contractors, starting construction work, cost control, quality and time. - 5) The fifth stage: Management at this stage is carried out activities of property marketing, sales and asset maintenance.
+- 1) The first stage: Planning and initiation.

+At this stage it starts with project aliministration. - At this stage it starts with project administration preparations such as preliminary design, site selection, market opportunity viewing. - Second stage: Feasibility. - Conducting market opportunity studies, project financing feasibility, planning adjusted to local government regulations. - Third stage: Commitment . - Applying for building permits, buying land, marketing 4)

+Stage four: Construction.

+At this stage it starts with the tender of construction work with partners or contractors, starting construction work, cost control, quality and time.

+5) The fifth stage: Management at this stage is carried out activities of property marketing, sales and asset maintenance.